Duluth Fish And Game Violations Attorney

 The lawyers at the Law Offices of David C. Keegan and Mikkel A. Long are substantially experienced in handling fish and game violations.
 We have long worked with game wardens and Minnesota Department of Natural Resources (DNR) officials.
 We have represented many hunters and fishermen in the Arrowhead region during court appearances.

 We do everything we can to minimize the collateral consequences that could arise due to a fish and game violation as well.
-Our attorneys take immediate action to clear up misunderstandings.
+The attorneys take immediate action to clear up misunderstandings.
 David and Mikkel will strive to have fish and game violation charges against you reduced or dismissed.
 Keeping fish and game violations off of your record could prevent you from suffering embarrassment and damage to your reputation.
 We will also do all we can to prevent your hunting and fishing licenses from being revoked.

 David has taken game violations to jury trials and won.
 In one case, he successfully utilized the “entrapment” defense which resulted in an acquittal.
 In another matter, the judge threw the case out after the state had rested.
 It is important to look carefully at the law, the facts of every case and to represent effectively.